aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 The fortune you seek is in another cookie.

-Last update: Thu Jul 25 05:07:31 2024
+Last update: Fri Jul 26 05:08:43 2024

 ### Let's play! 🎮